vivekcode01/StreamIt/docs/guide/content-personalization.md

+---
+outline: [2,3]
+---

-# Stitch
+# Content personalisation

 Superstreamer comes with a separate project named Stitcher, an HLS playlist manipulator that can insert interstitials on-the-fly.
+You can use Stitcher to set individual quality limits for each user or to insert advertisements into your content.

 Make sure you read the [video processing](/guide/video-processing) page first.
 In order to stitch playlists together, we must first make sure we have our video files processed and available as HLS playlists.